 - 5 Links

-Furthermore, teachers can moderate the question pool by approving or disapproving questions.
+Furthermore, teachers can moderate questions by approving or disapproving them.
 Teachers can also delete or hide unsuitable or wrong question.

-Your teacher has created one or more StudentQuiz activities in the moodle course you are enrolled in.
-This manual explains the way you can use StudentQuiz activities to practice for exams or to revise course material, how to contribute to the question pool and the formulas used to calculate your score and rank among your fellow students.
+Your teacher has created one or more StudentQuiz activities in a Moodle course you are enrolled.
+This manual explains the way you can use StudentQuiz activities to practice for exams or to revise course materials, how to contribute to the question pool and the formulas used to calculate your contribution, learning progress, and ranking within your peer group.

 Click on the desired StudentQuiz activity to open it.
 Now you are in the main view of this StudentQuiz.

-If none has contributed any question yet, you only see a button to add a new question.
+If nobody has contributed any question yet, you only see a button to create a new question.